binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

 # 3. Tooling Setup {#tooling-setup}

-All the software tools I use for penetration and security testing are free, and most are also open source.
-I'm always diligent in focusing on free and open source tools, as it makes it easy:
+All the software tools I use for penetration and security testing are free, and most of them are open source.
+I am always diligent in focusing on the free and open source tools, as it makes it easier:

 1. To pitch tooling acquisition to managers, and those that hold the purse strings.
 2. To learn how the tools work and contribute to the security ecosystem.